Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset10/REAME.md

 # Mongock Changeset 10

-As part of the Isolation of the Retention module, the ldesmember table has been removed and replaced with member_properties.
+As part of the Isolation of the Retention module a new table retention_member_properties has been created.
-This new table does not persist all the previous properties.
+This new table contains the part of the properties of the ldesmember table relevant to retention.

 Following configuration is needed to apply this changeset.